Published: Apr 24, 2026

 Goal tracking: Add tailored goals to show progress toward specific KPIs, such as traffic growth, conversions, or keyword targets.

-Report summary: Include a concise overview at the top of the dashboard to highlight major wins, trends, or next steps.
-Better yet–use Ask AI to instantly generate a performance snapshot, uncover actionable insights, and identify opportunities.
+Report summary: Include a concise overview at the top of the dashboard to highlight major wins and next steps.
+Better yet, use Ask AI to instantly generate a performance snapshot and surface actionable insights.

-Every client is different—some want full campaign visibility, while others just want the highlights.
-Therefore, it’s important to choose what works best for their needs (and yours).
+Every client is different.
+Some want full campaign visibility, while others just want the highlights.
+Choose what works best for their needs (and yours).

 One of the easiest options is creating a client login profile, which provides 24/7 dashboard access.